bi4key/Pocket-AI-Catalog/README.md

 <br/>

-If you'd like to support my business, you can send cryptocurrency directly to my wallets listed below:
+If you'd like to support my work, you can:
+- Share/tell this project to your friend or social media forum
+- Give me a star on GitHub page
+- Send cryptocurrency donate directly to my wallets listed below

 ### Bitcoin (BTC)
 - Address: `your_btc_address_here`